Why Does My Gas Stove Keep Clicking?

-If your gas stove keeps clicking even after the burner is lit – or the stove won’t light at all – there’s likely a problem with the burner cap, knobs, or spark mechanisms.
-This certainly puts a damper on your dinner plans.
-Before you schedule a stove repair or diagnosis with one of our appliance service professionals, follow these troubleshooting tips from Mr. Appliance®.
+If your gas stove keeps clicking even after the burner is lit — or the stove won't light — there's likely a problem with the burner cap, knobs, or spark mechanisms.
+This can easily put a damper on your dinner plans.
+But before you schedule a stove repair or diagnosis with one of our appliance service professionals, follow these troubleshooting tips from Mr. Appliance®.

-First, don’t worry.
+First, don't worry.
 A clicking gas stove igniter is usually not dangerous.
-Sometimes, a gas stove won’t stop clicking when off.
+Sometimes, a gas stove won't stop clicking when turned off.
 In this case, the gas is probably not flowing.
 However, if you smell gas or suspect a leak for another reason, shut off the gas supply, exit your home, and call your utility provider.

 Realign the Burner Cap

-One of the most common reasons a gas stove keeps clicking, even after it’s lit, is that the burner cap is out of alignment.
+One of the most common reasons a gas stove keeps clicking even after it's lit is an improperly aligned burner cap.
 Once the cooktop is completely cool, remove the burner grate to access the cap beneath it.
-Remove the cap, and re-center it on the base.
+Remove the cap and re-center it on the base.
 Try lighting the burner again.

 Dry the Burner

-To dry everything thoroughly, simply remove the burner cap, and let it air out.
-To speed up the process, turn all the burners off, and wipe the top of the range with a towel.
-You can also aim a fan at the burner in question, or turn on the oven to 350 degrees Fahrenheit for 30 minutes to warm up and dry out the burner from the underside.
+To dry everything thoroughly, remove the burner cap and let it air out.
+To speed up the process, turn all the burners off and wipe the top of the range with a towel.
+You can also aim a fan at the burner in question or turn on the oven to 350 degrees Fahrenheit for 30 minutes to warm up and dry out the burner from the underside.
+This should help to evaporate any liquid in the burner.

 Remove Food Debris

-If drying and realigning the burner caps didn’t fix your problem, look for burned-on food or debris that might be obstructing the igniter or the control knobs.
-Use a metal pin or paperclip to clear the debris away.
+If drying and realigning the burner caps didn't fix your problem, look for burned-on food or debris that might obstruct the igniter.
+Use a metal pin or paper clip to clear the debris away from the burner.
 Avoid using a toothpick for this task because a small piece could break off and become lodged inside, causing even more trouble.